DenchiSoft/VTubeStudio/README.md

 **Note:** The terms visual effects, VFX and post-processing effects are used interchangeably in this document.

 VTube Studio has built-in post-processing, allowing you to add visual effects directly to the scene.
 This is available on Windows and macOS.
-For more information, check the page ["Visual Effects"](https://github.com/DenchiSoft/VTubeStudio/wiki/Visual-Effects).
+For more information, check the page [&#34;Visual Effects&#34;](https://github.com/DenchiSoft/VTubeStudio/wiki/Visual-Effects).

 This request returns the general state of the post-processing system, a list of all existing (user-created) post-processing presets and a list of all available post-processing effects with their current value (current post-processing state).